 - Achieve a “B” average in all graduate coursework attempted, with no grade below a “C” applicable to the degree;

 - Satisfactorily complete the comprehensive oral examination covering coursework and thesis, if the thesis option was chosen;

 - Satisfactorily complete the written and oral examinations over all coursework including the internship, if the public internship option was chosen.

 Program of Study

-The Master of Arts in American Studies degree consists of 36 semester hours of graduate study, six (6) of which are specified below.
-These two courses should be taken early in the student’s program.
+The Master of Arts in American Studies degree consists of 36 semester hours of graduate study, six (6) of which are specified.
+AMST 5003 Theory and Practice in American Studies and AMST 5833 American Studies in Perspective should be taken early in the student’s program.
 Students must choose a minimum of 3 credit hours from each concentration.
 Students may focus remaining hours in the concentration(s) of their choice.
 Students may petition the program director for permission to count courses not on the approved list.

 - Receive advisor assignment when admitted.